raphCode/master-thesis-muzero/approach.typ

 === !TNs in the !MCTS

-In !az, the !mcts uses a perfect simulator to determine the next game !s for hypothetical !as.
+In !az, the !mcts uses a perfect simulator to determine the next !g !s for hypothetical !as.
-Naturally, this simulator also indicates when the game is over and there are no further moves to search for @azero.
+Naturally, this simulator also indicates when the !g is over and there are no further moves to search for @azero.
 These !tss are an important concept in !RL, since their value is by definition zero: no future !rs can occur @sutton.
-Additionally, in games, the !r is often sparse, meaning that a non-zero !r occurs only at the end of the game.
+Additionally, in !gs, the !r is often sparse, meaning that a non-zero !r occurs only at the end of the !g.
 In this case, the !r of !tss is the only driving force behind learning a good !p.

 Likewise, in the !mcts, !tns are important anchors that provide a known, ground-truth !r